Celeborn2BeAlive/openglnoel/docs/gltf-viewer-02-gltf-02-initialization.md

     const auto bufferObject = // TODO get the correct buffer object from the buffer index

-    // TODO Enable the vertex attrib array corresponding to POSITION with glEnableVertexAttribArray (you need to use VERTEX_ATTRIB_POSITION_IDX which is defined at the top of the file)
+    // TODO Enable the vertex attrib array corresponding to POSITION with glEnableVertexAttribArray (you need to use VERTEX_ATTRIB_POSITION_IDX which has to be defined at the top of the cpp file)
     // TODO Bind the buffer object to GL_ARRAY_BUFFER

     const auto byteOffset = // TODO Compute the total byte offset using the accessor and the buffer view